 A Retrieval Practice→Clarify→Practice→Extend→Review model over several lessons works well, giving opportunities to provide further clarification through whole class teaching followed by specific practice.
 The aim is to move children towards independence, so careful scaffolding of support is in place, with the responsibility slowly shifting over to the children for their learning.

-Children are expected to develop ‘Total Recall’ of basic number facts (see Appendix 5).
-Through tests children earn badges to show how they are acquiring knowledge and to celebrate how they are challenging themselves to be successful.
+Children are expected to develop Total Recall of basic number facts.
+Through quizzing children earn badges to show how they are acquiring knowledge and to celebrate how they are challenging themselves to be successful.
 Children can attempt tests as often as they want to and are encouraged to persevere.

 We use Mathletics as an online tool to support homework.
 Classes set individual homework at an appropriate level each week.